H1V35/wow-ahk-script/README.md

 4. **In-Game Use**:

    - Launch World of Warcraft.
    - Press F1 (or the configured key) to activate the spam.
    - Hold down the desired key (e.g., 1).
 The script will send that key every 100ms while it’s held down.
    - To stop the spam, press F1 again.

 ## Customization

 - **Activation Key**:
    Default: (`F1`)
    Change:
    ```ahk
    activationkey := "F1"
    ```

    to something else, e.g.
    ```ahk
    activationkey := "F2"
    ```

 - **Interval (ms)**:
    Default: (`100`)
    Change:
    ```ahk
    runms := "100"
    ```

    to another value, e.g. (`50`) or (`200`).

-Show/Hide the On-Screen Display:
+- **Show/Hide the On-Screen Display**:
    Default: true
    Change:
    ```ahk
    monitor := true
    ```
    to false if you don’t want the on-screen status.

 - **Adjusting the GUI Position**:
 Inside the script’s (`Guisize`): section, change (`y0`) to another value (e.g. (`y50`)) to move the window down by 50 pixels.